Why does pH and lubricant use matter to you?

 Starting with vaginal pH: a typical healthy vaginal environment is moist and acidic.
 An acidic environment around pH4 is microbicidal for many sexually transmitted diseases (the acidity kills microbes and prevents infections).
 This acidity is made by a naturally occurring good bacteria population (called lactobacillus), when this population is reduced or compromised it cannot make sufficient lactic acid to keep the pH low.
 Examples of the sort of concerning microbes are Candida albicans (causes Thrush), HIV and various bacteria (causes Cystitis and BV).
 Bacterial Vaginosis (BV) is a common disease (although we believe it is not talked about enough) where an overgrowth of unwanted bacteria take hold in the vagina.
 BV is associated with a reduction in vaginal acidity; the pH rises towards pH7 or higher.
 BV is linked to premature birth, an increased risk of STD transmission including HIV and pelvic inflammatory disease (PID).

-- Using a lubricant that is not pH matched to the vaginal environment.
 Many commercial lubricants are not matched to vaginal pH.
 Using a lubricant with a pH above vaginal pH (pH4.5) will have the same neutralising effect as semen and so increase the risk of infection.
-YES WB water based personal lubricant is designed to match vaginal pH, click ono the link to find out more about Yes water-based.
+YES WB water based personal lubricant is designed to match vaginal pH, click on the link to find out more about Yes water-based.

 How to maintain a healthy vagina?